Murder of Liang Shan Shan: Oh Laye Koh's second murder charge and remand

-On 8 November 1989, a month after he was charged for Liang's alleged killing, Oh was also charged with the murder of 18-year-old Rohayah binti Mohamed Ali, a lounge waitress who was found murdered on 6 October 1982 at a construction site in Ang Mo Kio, and which was the same location where the current campus of St Nicholas Girls' School would be built in 1985.
-Norhayah, who was knifed to death by the throat, was also originally reported missing under similar circumstances as Liang and a coroner's court in 1984 issued a verdict of murder by person(s) unknown.
-Her murder remained unsolved for seven years before Oh was found to be the last person seen with Norhayah while he was under investigation for Liang's murder, which thus led to the second murder charge.
+On 8 November 1989, a month after he was charged for Liang's alleged murder, Oh was also charged with the murder of 18-year-old Rohayah (or Norhayah) binti Mohd Ali, a lounge waitress who was found murdered on 6 October 1982 at a construction site in Ang Mo Kio, which was the same location where the current campus of St Nicholas Girls' School would be built in 1985.
+Rohayah, who was stabbed several times in the throat, was also originally reported missing under similar circumstances as Liang and a coroner's court in 1984 issued a verdict of murder by person(s) unknown.
+Her murder remained unsolved for seven years before Oh was found to be the last person seen with Rohayah while he was under investigation for Liang's murder, which led to the second murder charge.

 Oh was held under remand without bail for the two murder charges, and under a court order, he was assessed by a psychiatrist while in remand to determine his mental state at the time of the offences.
 On 22 October 1989, the skeletal remains of Liang were returned to the family for cremation and funeral preparations after Professor Chao completed the post-mortem examination.

-On 5 July 1990, after some pre-trial conferences, the magistrate Chan Wang Ho from the district court was satisfied that there was sufficient evidence against Oh for the charges of murdering both Liang and Norhayah, and thus ordered both cases to be transferred to the High Court and a date was set to be scheduled for Oh to face trial for the two killings.
+On 5 July 1990, after some pre-trial conferences, the magistrate Chan Wang Ho from the district court was satisfied that there was sufficient evidence against Oh for the charges of murdering both Liang and Rohayah, and ordered both cases to be transferred to the High Court.
+A date was set for Oh to face trial for the two killings.